 Utilities

 Santa Fe is served by PNM for its electricity and gas.
 PNM offers among the lowest rates in the southwest, with an extremely high reliability rating.
 PNM is a strong economic development partner, with a tradition of community support.
-Telecommunications services are offered by a number of companies, including Qwest and Comcast, as well as several strong locally based providers.
+Telecommunications services are offered by several companies, including Qwest and Comcast, as well as a number of strong, locally based providers.

-New Mexico is one of the largest energy-producing states in the nation: it is 3rd in natural gas production, and 6th in crude oil production.
-Santa Fe city is served by PNM, the largest investor-owned utility in the state.
-PNM has a total capacity of over 2,650 megawatts, and has a very high “5 9’s” reliability rating.
+New Mexico is one of the largest energy-producing states in the nation, ranking 3rd in natural gas production and 6th in crude oil production.
+PNM, the largest investor-owned utility in the state, serves Santa Fe City.
+PNM has a total capacity of over 2,650 megawatts and has a very high “5 9’s” reliability rating.

 Contact information for PNM: 1-800-687-4854